 You need the following items during your whole journey to Chitta Katha Lake.

-- Warm clothes in layers – If you’re planning on doing a lot of trekking in cold weather, including while wearing multiple layers (besides your base layer), then down is not an option.
-It’s important to note that quality down can be expensive, and it may only last for a few seasons depending on how you use it and the type of usage.
+- Warm clothes in layers – If you plan on trekking in cold weather, including while wearing multiple layers (besides your base layer), then down is not an option.
+It’s important to note that quality down can be expensive and may only last for a few seasons, depending on how you use it and the type of usage.

 - Shoes with good traction are recommended.